Indiralohathil Na Azhagappan: Release and reception

+The film released on 1 February 2008.
 Sify wrote "On the whole, Indiralokathil Na Azhagappan is a tough pill to swallow, as it is so damn boring.
 Don't go in expecting too much, perhaps you won't be too disappointed".
-Behindwoods wrote "The movie would have worked but for the contrived and stale comic sequences that makes one wonder if, instead of coming up with a cohesive comic script, they just cobbled together an ensemble of comedy tracks".
 Anamika of Kalki wrote the greatest comedy is the one that thought it was going to be a comedy and gave a film without comedy.